T-Mosher/ml-support/General-FAQ.md

 ### Q1) How do I get started?

-Read the Important Notes for New ML Students.
+<ADD> Read the Important Notes for New ML Students.

 Familiarize yourself with the Resources menu (see the links on the left side of your browswer) and the Discussion Forums.

-Please read this general FAQ page in the Week 1 course materials.
+Questions regarding Machine Learning should be posted on the course Discussion Forums

-Questions regarding Machine Learning should be posted on the Discussion Forums
+Technical issues/suggestions regarding the videos should either be reported via the small flag icon on the bottom right of the videos, or via the Help Center.

-Technical issues/suggestions should either be reported via the small flag icon on the bottom right of the videos, or via the Help Center using a support ticket message or live chat (not on the Community Forums).
 Certificate related issues should also be sent to the Help Center.

 ### Q2) What are the course pre-requisites?